user923041/TIP/TIP-3/TIP-3 - Create Taraxa Grant Program.md

 Grants are never to be given out in one lump sum, as lump-sum disbursement highly incentivizes bounty hunters who have no interest in actually building and maintaining a sustainable project in the Taraxa ecosystem.
 Grants disbursed according to quantifiable milestones is fair and holds all parties accountable, positively incentivizing sustainable & long-term development as well as maintenance of high quality projects.
 <br><br>

 Certain projects may show significant promise but require follow-up grants to help further their development.
-Since more grants are given over longer periods of time, the hurdle for a project to receive a follow-up grant needs to be higher, specifically it needs to demonstrate that it has significant support from the Taraxa community, quantified in the form of a governane vote.
+Since more grants are given over longer periods of time, the hurdle for a project to receive a follow-up grant needs to be higher, specifically it needs to demonstrate that it has significant support from the Taraxa community, quantified in the form of a governance vote.
 The exact voting result hurdle for each project may be again different, but needs to take into account not just the total # of votes, but also the amount of unique wallets and potentially the wallets' age.
 These considerations are designed to encourage projects to actually build something that the community likes and wants and to be responsive to community feedback.
 <br><br><br>